-Linda G. Burwell, investigation counsel and president of National Employment Counsel, PLLC., serves in-house counsel, law firms and insurers primarily in workplace investigations, focusing her investigations on c-suite and high level executives.
-She is often retained/referred by national employment law firms representing a wide variety of entities ranging from small non-profits to Fortune 100 Companies.
+Linda G. Burwell, investigation counsel and president of National Investigation Counsel, serves law firms, in-house counsel and insurers, primarily in workplace investigations, focusing on matters involving C-Suite and high-level executives.
+She is often retained/referred by national employment law firms representing a wide variety of entities ranging from Fortune 100 Companies to small non-profits.
 Her investigations have spanned international borders, extending from the United States into Africa, Canada, England, Germany, Mexico, India and Thailand.
-She is a nationally recognized employment law expert with over 30 years' experience, is a frequent speaker/ author on risk management issues, and was invited by the EEOC to testify (as a defense attorney) before the Commission in Washington DC regarding investigations and conciliations.
-She has received numerous awards and honors including being recognized in the Best Lawyers in America, Chambers USA, one of Michigan’s Super Lawyers, Leaders in the Law by Michigan Lawyers Weekly, Top 50 Female Lawyers in Michigan, Top Lawyers by DBusiness Magazine, and she received a lifetime achievement award for Women in Leadership, from the Michigan Business & Professional Association.
+She is a nationally recognized employment law expert with over 30 years' experience, is a frequent speaker and author on employment law and risk management issues, and was invited by the EEOC to testify before the Commission in Washington DC regarding investigations and conciliations.
+She has received numerous awards and honors including being recognized in the Best Lawyers in America, Chambers USA, one of Michigan's Super Lawyers and Leaders in the Law by Michigan Lawyers Weekly.

 Zaneta Butscher Seidel is an associate attorney with the Law Offices of Amy Oppenheimer.
 She conducts impartial investigations of employment complaints of alleged harassment, discrimination, retaliation, bullying and other workplace misconduct.